mgriebling/UInt128/README.md

 commenting out alternate ExpressibleByIntegerLiteral implementations.
 I **really** tried to get this to work automagically — but failed.

-This package is usually one or more orders of magnitude faster than any other UInt128 implementations.
+This package is usually at least ten times faster than other UInt128 implementations.
 If you find something faster, please let me know.

 This package is compliant with the following protocols: